Enhanced Graphics Adapter: Capabilities

-In the 640×350 high resolution mode, which requires an enhanced EGA monitor, 16 colors can be selected from a palette comprising all combinations of two bits per pixel for red, green and blue, allowing four levels of intensity for each primary color and 64 colors overall.
-The 640×200 and 320×200 graphics modes provide backwards compatibility with CGA software and monitors, but permit use of all sixteen colors in the CGA palette simultaneously, instead of the fixed four colors available in those modes on the actual CGA.
+In the 640 × 350 high-resolution mode, which requires an enhanced EGA monitor, 16 colors can be selected from a palette of 64, comprising all combinations of two bits per pixel (four levels of intensity) for red, green and blue.
+On EGA adapters with only 64 KB of video RAM, only 4 colors can be selected per pixel.
+The 640 × 200 and 320 × 200 graphics modes provide backward compatibility with CGA software and monitors, but they can use the entire 16-color CGA palette simultaneously, instead of the smaller 4-color palettes that CGA is limited to in those modes.

-EGA's 16-color graphic modes utilize bit planes and mask registers together with CPU bitwise operations to enable accelerated graphics, techniques that would go on to be used in VGA.
+EGA's 16-color graphic modes use bit planes and mask registers together with CPU bitwise operations for accelerated graphics.
+The same techniques went on to be used in the VGA.